Staff profile

 Research interests

-My research is focused in the areas of forensic entomology and microbiology and centres on the interactions between carrion feeding insects and the microbes in the decomposition environment.
-I am interested in how insects and microbes colonising human remains change over time and how the microbes influence insect behaviour and development.
-This work contributes to our understanding and interpretation of forensic ecological evidence in terms of the minimum post mortem interval estimation.
+I am also interested in how insects and microbes colonising human remains change over time and how the microbes influence insect behaviour and development.
+This work contributes to our understanding and interpretation of forensic ecological evidence in terms of the minimum post-mortem interval estimation.

-My research also has links with human medicine and environmental health, for example, I study the antibacterial activities of carrion feeding insects, such as the blow fly Lucilia sericata (the species used in Maggot Debridement Therapy) and blow flies as vectors of disease.
+My research also has links with human medicine and environmental health, for example, I study the antibacterial activities of carrion-feeding insects, such as the blow fly Lucilia sericata (the species used in Maggot Debridement Therapy) and blow flies as vectors of disease.

 Membership of professional bodies